cuongkane/blog/public/posts/2023/03/black_and_ruff.md

     print(f"Failed to precess because {err}")
 ```

-4. f-string without any placeholders
+4. Report f-string without any placeholders
 ```py
 dummy_string = f"foo bar"
 ```

-5. Argument `format` is shadowing a python builtin
+5. Spot argument `format` is shadowing a python builtin
 ```py
 def do_sth(format: Optional[str] = None)
   ...
 ```

-6. B904 Within an `except` clause, raise exceptions with `raise ... from err` or `raise ... from None` to distinguish them from errors in exception handling
+6. Within an `except` clause, need raise exceptions with `raise ... from err` or `raise ... from None` to distinguish them from errors in exception handling (with error code B904)
 ```py
 try:
   do_sth()